anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wise men talk because they have something to say; fools, because they have to say something.
+Quote: The World is my country, all mankind are my brethren, and to do good is my religion.

-By: Plato
+By: Thomas Paine